wso2-extensions/esb-inbound-kafka/docs/config.md

     </inboundEndpoint>
     ```

-    It is also possible to add the above inbound configuration via the Management Console :
+    You can add the above inbound configuration via the Management Console too:
             ![alt text](images/inbound_config.png)

-2. Following is a sample kafka configuration that can consume messages using the specified topic or topics :
+2. Given below is a sample Kafka configuration that can consume messages using a given topic or topics :
-    >>Note : This configuration includes security parameters.
+    >>Note : This configuration includes security.

     #### Inbound configuration with security